gabehamasaki/hikari/README.md

 ### Middleware

-Create and use custom middleware - applicable globally or per specific route:
+Create and use custom middleware - applicable globally, to route groups, or per specific route:

 ```go
 // CORS middleware example